Geocomposition (In Progress). Submission Date: 2018

 Book Chapter Projects

 “Augmented Publics.”
-Co-authored with Casey Boyle (Accepted with revisions for Circulation, Rhetoric, and Writing.
+Co-authored with Casey Boyle (Forthcoming in Circulation, Rhetoric, and Writing.
 Eds.
-Laurie Gries and Collin Brooke.
-6,500 words).
+Laurie Gries and Collin Brooke).

 One of the chief virtues of locative media is the way they reshape our relationships to public places: from how we get from one point to another, through how we redefine longstanding monuments, to how we engage and interact with one another.
 Our chapter argues that locative media help us attune to and participate in a public’s wider circulation.
 Through three case studies, we show that any given public--a city in our project--can be understood as constituted through circulations, which can be productively understood and engaged through tactical engagements with locative media.
 The circulation that characterizes publics can be observed through three locative media activities: the map, the cache, and the ingress.
 The first instance establishes how real time mapping applications--now commonplace--have unsettled our stable notions of place and have now begun to condition us toward places as dynamic interactions (Rice 2008; Swarts 2012).
 Second, tracing the practice of geocaching offers an opportunity to develop situational awareness of public space (McNely 2014).
 Finally, Google’s locative media game Ingress is explored as a means to attune city dwellers to the repeating character of public place in that it obliges its users to return and resituate places.
 Together, these three cases help cultivate the rhetorical skills needed to navigate and negotiate public as a circulatory project.
 Ultimately, we argue that locative media not only help us trace a public in circulation but that such devices also compel us to place circulation in rhetorical practice.